illusorier/123/Network/Cache.md

 Cache-Control: No-Cache

-The no-cache directive means that
+The no-cache directive means that a browser may cache a response, but must first submit a validation request to an origin server.

 Cache-Control: No-Store

 The no-store directive means browsers are not allowed to cache a response and must pull it from the server each time it's requested.

+Caching static assets:

+    Cache-Control: public, max-age=31533600

 The private response